ThatOneMushroomGuy

 Plant Construction Section

-• When approaching cylindrical structures such as plant pots make sure to always start your construction around a minor axis in order to keep your several ellipses aligned to each other more easily.
-Don't forget to also draw through your ellipses twice, to ensure a smooth and confident form, and going further don't forget to also construct the rim found at the border of most vases and plant pots and add an inner ellipse to indicate the inside of the pot, in order to further communication the form of the structure.
+When approaching cylindrical structures such as plant pots make sure to start with a minor axis in order to keep your several ellipses aligned to each other more easily.
+Going further don't forget to construct the outer rim that's present in most types of plant pots.

 Final Thoughts